 DisCon is set to indicate that the link transmitter is beginning an LDTSTOP# or error retry disconnect sequence.
 When this bit is set, all the buffer-release fields in the packet must be 0.
 See Section 8.3 for details.
-While support for this bit is optional in non-x86 systems because both the LDTSTOP# and error retry feature is optional, it is recommended in all systems for greater interoperability.

 Isoc is set to indicate that the flow-control information in the associated packet pertains to the Isochronous virtual channels.
-Isochronous flow-control information must only be sent and utilized when the link has Isochronous flow control mode enabled, as described in Section 7.5.4.9.
+Isochronous flow-control information must only be sent and utilized when the link has Isochronous flow control mode enabled, as described in Section 7.5.4.10.

 RxNextPktToAck[7:0] is required if the Error Retry Capability Block of Section 7.15 is implemented and enabled.
 This field is otherwise reserved.
-The definition and use of this field are found in Section 10.3.5.
+The definition and use of this field are found in Section 10.3.4.